Onward Flight Ticket

 You may be denied boarding your plane if you're unable to provide an onward flight ticket

-Or worse, when you land you can be denied entry into the country, forcing you back to your point of departure at your own expense.
+Or worse, when you arrive at your destination, you can be denied entry into the country.
+Forcing you back to your point of departure at your own expense.

-Suddenly your 'fully refundable ticket' becomes only partly so when you factor in this cancellation fee which will vary depending on the airline.
+Suddenly your 'fully refundable ticket' is only partially refundable when factoring in the cancellation fee.
+This fee will vary depending on the airline.
 Personally, I’ve never discovered a cancellation fee of less than $50.

 In addition to this, there's the time and cost involved when faced with having to visit the airline office in a sprawling metropolis in order to set the refund in motion.
 I'm guessing nobody wants to waste their precious travel time doing that.